AirZound – Bike Horn

 Home

-How does it work?
+How does the AirZound bike horn work?

 How does it compare to similar bike horns?

-When do you use it?
+When do you use your AirZound air horn?

 You may be thinking that you can just yell when something happens…and this is true.
 I find the advantage of the AirZound is you can give a light ‘warning’ tap when you’re not sure what someone is going to do.
 If you think someone is going to pull out in front of you, when they shouldn’t, you can give a light tap and this usually stops people from doing anything silly.
 You can see this in action, with this video clip of mine.
-Watch the Silver car think about going – two short taps of the AirZound and they don’t pull out in front of me.
+Watch the Silver car think about going – two short taps of the AirZound air horn and they don’t pull out in front of me.

 Here is another clip when the AirZound came in handy.
 Just imagine had I been going down hill and a little bit faster – the AirZound would have saved me going over the person’s car bonnet.

-How does it attach to my bike?
+How does the AirZound attach to my bike?

-Now you’ve seen the AirZound in use, and got an idea of just how loud and useful it can be, I’ll tell you a bit more about it.
+Now you’ve seen the AirZound horn in use, and got an idea of just how loud and useful it can be, I’ll tell you a bit more about it.
 The AirZound comes with a quick release clip which you can put on your bike’s handle bars.
 You can take the AirZound on and off really easily with this attachment.
 You can then either put the AirZound in a spare drinks bottle holder, or use the Velcro attachment you get and attach it to your bike’s cross bar.
 This means you can remove it really easily and take it off when you get where ever you are going.

 Conclusion